How Biometric Voter Registration Prevents Fraud and Ensures Fair Elections

 Technology has changed how we vote over the years.
 Early voting was done by paper ballots.
 Then came electronic voting machines.
 Now, biometric systems are the next step.

-- Biometric Systems: Uses unique traits for accurate identification.
+• Biometric Systems: Use unique traits for accurate identification.

 Countries like India and Kenya have started using biometric systems.
 They help to reduce voter fraud.
 This technology verifies each voter’s identity quickly.
 It makes the process smoother and more secure.